Wind farms to lure back German lobsters decimated by WW2

 Billions of euros of investment in wind turbines as part of Germany’s ambitious transition to renewable energy has given the scheme impetus.
 Lobsters, whose local population is 90 percent smaller than it was 70 years ago, need a firm seabed to thrive.

-“The new wind parks mean lobsters may settle in a new habitat, because the stony foundations offer a favorable environment,” project leader Heinz-Dieter Franke said.
+“The new wind parks mean lobsters may settle in a new habitat, because the stony foundations offer a favourable environment,” project leader Heinz-Dieter Franke said.

 The 700,000 euro ($923,500) scheme is funded by compensation paid to the state of Lower Saxony by utility EWE for any potential ecological damage caused by the construction of its wind park.
 The money will fund breeding, reintroduction and monitoring of the lobsters for roughly two years.